ucsb-cs8/w20/_lab/lab06.md

 ready: true
 ---

-In this lab you'll learn to:
+In this lab you'll get to:

 * Practice using nested loops
 * Create encryption and decryption algorithms that use a secret key